hpcc-systems/HPCC-Kube/aws/nfs/README.md

 # HPCC-Kubernetes on AWS

-## Persisten Volume
+## Persistent Volume
 ### Create EBS
 Will show how to add two types of volumes: 1) indiviual store for each pod 2) shared nfs storage

-Create an EBS for individual Storege for /var/lib/HPCCSystems and /var/log/HPCCSystems
+Create an EBS for individual Storage for /var/lib/HPCCSystems and /var/log/HPCCSystems
 ```sh
 aws ec2 create-volume --availability-zone ap-southeast-1b --size 20 --volume-type gp2
 ```